RajDkJangam/cevoaustralia.github.io/content/post/2018-04-05-get-baking.markdown

 The section of interest for this discussion relates to _identity accounts_.

 An identity account manages all of the authentication and authorisation for users, so the other AWS accounts don't have to.
-This means team members would only need to log into the identity account, and the identity account would take care of granting access to all of the teams other accounts.
+This means team members would only need to log into the identity account, and the identity account would take care of granting access to all of the other accounts.
 The implications of this are:

 1. Each team member only needs to manage one password and one MFA token.
 1. On boarding and off boarding of team members takes far less time and is less error prone.